Contact Us 720.594.7360

 In Denver, this is a problem that can complicate a divorce and it may require the intervention of an experienced divorce attorney and the courts to put a stop to it.
 Parental alienation sometimes requires an alienation expert to not only determine whether or not it is occurring but how to resolve the issue.
 It is important for parents to catch alienating behaviors by the other parent early on as alienation has extreme lasting effects.

-What is Parental Alienation?
+What is Parental Alienation in Colorado?

 When such negative behavior in the child is encouraged by the alienating parent, it needs to be identified and called out.
-The “cure” for alienation is not clear cut and sometimes involves the need for therapeutic assistance.
+The “cure” for alienation is not clear-cut and sometimes involves the need for therapeutic assistance.

 Children by nature are impressionable.
 During divorces, when conflicts are common and stress levels high, they are also often at their most vulnerable.
 The Colorado courts ultimately want to protect children in any divorce case.
 Sometimes the best way to protect children is to ensure that both parents spend quality time with the children and have input into their moral upbringing.